yiliaomsft/app-service-quickstart-docker-images/nginx-fpm/0.4/README.md

 - Must include  App Setting ```WEBSITES_ENABLE_APP_SERVICE_STORAGE``` = true  since we need files to be persisted.

 ## Change Log
+- **Version 0.4**
+  1. Change base image to alpine:3.7, reduce size.
+  2. Update version of nginx to 1.14.0.
+  3. Update version of php to 7.2.7.
 - **Version 0.3**
   1. Add Xdebug.
   2. Update version of nginx to 1.13.11.